FuchurAT/Human-OversAIght/README.md

 - **Multi-channel video display** across LED modules in semi-arc formation
 - **Logging system** that tracks all human interactions with the AI system

-The installation was presented at the **Ars Electronica Festival 2025** (September 3-7, 2025) in Linz, Austria, and represents the first publicly available human-computer interface for AI oversight and stop-button functionality.
+The installation was presented at the **Ars Electronica Festival 2025** (September 3-7, 2025) in Linz, Austria, and represents a human-computer interface for AI oversight and stop-button functionality.

 For more information about the broader project, visit: [https://humanoversaight.cargo.site/](https://humanoversaight.cargo.site/)